Mother/Android: Plot

 In the morning, Georgia awakes to contractions.
 She tells Arthur that she needs to find Sam, and he leads her to where her partner is being held.
-They approach a building patrolled by androids, from which cries of pain can be heard.
-Arthur gives Georgia a camouflaged vest, which he claims will conceal her.
-She walks through the building, looking for Sam, unseen by the androids.
-She finds him in one of the rooms, with his legs badly broken.
-While she is freeing Sam, another prisoner tries to draw the attention of the androids.
+They approach a building patrolled by androids, from which cries of pain are heard.
+Arthur gives Georgia a camouflage vest, and she walks through the building, looking for Sam, unseen by the androids.
+She finds him in one of the rooms with his legs badly broken.
+While she is freeing him, another prisoner tries to draw the androids' attention.

 Georgia drags Sam out into a large garage.
 She collapses from contractions, and just as they are about to be apprehended, Arthur intervenes, stabbing an android and saving them.
 Georgia goes into labor in Arthur's truck.
 She wakes up in a hospital clinic, with Sam beside her.
-A nurse informs her that the C-section delivery went well, and that they have a baby boy.
+A nurse informs her that the C-section delivery went well, and that they have a boy.
 The couple name their son Forest, and Sam takes a photo of the family.

-Later, Georgia gets questioned by a security officer.
-She tells him what she and Sam have been through, and mentions the vest.
+Later, Georgia is questioned by a security officer.
+She tells him what she and Sam went through and mentions the vest.
 The officer tells her that such camouflage technology does not exist.
-Georgia then realizes that Arthur is an android and that he deceived her.
+She then realizes that Arthur is an android and that he deceived her.
 Within moments, the power goes out, and the base comes under attack.
-Georgia tries to wake up Sam, to no avail.
+Georgia tries to wake Sam, to no avail.
 She heads down to try and activate the base perimeter EMP and is confronted by Arthur.
 She shoots him in the face repeatedly, killing him.
 She manages to activate the EMP and returns to Sam.

-When Georgia wakes up again, Sam is awake.
+When Georgia awakens again, she finds Sam alive.
 Together with Forest, they head to the harbor, where officers are loading a boat headed to Korea.
-They are only able to take Forest, as Georgia and a legless Sam would be a burden.
-After pleading with them to no avail, Georgia is convinced by Sam to let Forest go and have a better life.
+They can take only Forest, as Georgia and a legless Sam would be a burden.
+After pleading with them to no avail, Sam convinces Georgia to let Forest go so he can have a better life.
 She then boards a military convoy to Portland alone, while Sam is implied to have died of his injuries.

-Cast and characters
+Cast

 Production

-In September 2020, Chloë Grace Moretz, Algee Smith, and Raúl Castillo joined the cast of the film, with Mattson Tomlin directing from a screenplay he wrote, with Matt Reeves and Bill Block set to produce the film under their 6th and Idaho Productions and Miramax banners, respectively.
+In September 2020, Chloë Grace Moretz, Algee Smith, and Raúl Castillo joined the cast, with Mattson Tomlin directing from his screenplay, and Matt Reeves and Bill Block set to produce under their 6th and Idaho Productions and Miramax banners, respectively.

 Writing

-A few years after graduating from film school, Tomlin struggled to write his first movie, until he decided to loosely focus on a very personal story, that of his own adoption.
-According to the writer, this become a personal love letter to his biological parents.
-In an interview with Collider, Tomlin says, "I was born in the aftermath of the Romanian revolution, and I thought I would change that to the robot revolution."
-This was to have a genre component in addition to his personal story.
+A few years after graduating from film school, Tomlin struggled to write his first movie, until he decided to loosely focus on a very personal story, that of his own adoption, which he said became a personal love letter to his biological parents.
+In an interview with Collider, he said: "I was born in the aftermath of the Romanian revolution, and I thought I would change that to the robot revolution", with the idea of adding a genre component to his personal story.